Healthy Indulgences – the Benefits of Dark Chocolate and Red Wine

 In this group, HDL (good cholesterol) increased, and LDL (bad cholesterol) decreased significantly.

-So working out twice a week increases the benefits from wine?
+So working out twice a week increases the benefits from red wine?
 Ok!

 The American Heart Association and Center for Disease Control recommend limiting to one 150mL/5oz drink per day – which will certainly reap the benefits of red wine.

-How on earth is chocolate good for me?
+How on earth does dark chocolate benefit for me?

 The suggestion it may be good for you sounds silly, right?